mondele/btt-writer-docs/docs/dStart.rst

 1. Target language:

-    a.
-On the Home page, click the   icon next to the project whose target language you wish to change.
+    *	On the Home page, click the   icon next to the project whose target language you wish to change.

-    b.
-On the information window, click Change next to the target language.
+    *	On the information window, click Change next to the target language.

-    c.
-The Choose target language window appears, enabling you to select a different target language.
+    *	The Choose target language window appears, enabling you to select a different target language.
 As soon as you select a language, a message displays to tell you the change is complete.
 Click CLOSE to dismiss the message.

 2. Resource type: You may wish to change the resource type (category) of the project.